OzgeD/CommandAPI/README.md

 # CommandAPI
-A .Net Core MVC REST API.I additionally use Entity Framework Core with Microsoft SQL Server to ensure I have a persistent data back-end.
+A .Net Core MVC REST API.
+I additionally use Entity Framework Core with Microsoft SQL Server to ensure I have a persistent data back-end.